How to Do a Real Estate CMA

 So you would take that cost per square foot $263 and multiply it by the living area of your subject property which in our example was 2,340, and that gives us an estimated value of $615,420.

 |Comp 2 $263 per sq ft x 2,340 sq ft = $615,420|

-But if you’re unsure and haven’t seen interior photos or seen any agent notes, then it’s best to average the 3 comps together by adding all of the prices per square foot together and divide by 3.
+But if you’re unsure and haven’t seen interior photos or any agent notes, then it’s best to average the 3 comps together by adding all of the prices per square foot and dividing by 3.
 This would give you an average cost per square foot of $248.

 |Comp 1 $246 per sq ft + Comp 2 $263 per sq ft + Comp 3 $234 per sq ft ÷ 3 = Average $248 per sq ft|